igneous-labs/inf-1.5/docs/reserve-v2-pricing-program.md

 ### Static per-mint fees

 Each accepted mint has `input_fee_nanos` in the fee table.
-Reserve exits charge only the input mint's fee as output is always wSOL
+Reserve exits charge only the input mint's fee as output is always wSOL.
+Although LST fees should be equalized for all mints, the fee table is still useful as a LST mint white-list.

 - fee rates are in nanos (1e9 = 100%)
 - negative fees not supported (would result in quoted output SOL value > input SOL value)